iotaledger/hornet/docker/README.md

 ```sh
 mkdir mainnetdb && chown 39999:39999 mainnetdb
 ```
 iv.
 The Docker image runs by default under user with uid 39999.
-To make sure no permission issues, create the directory for the snapshots, e.g.:
+To make sure there are no permission issues, create the directory for the snapshots, e.g.:
 ```sh
 mkdir snapshots/mainnet && chown 39999:39999 snapshots -R
 ```